Tomb of Shah Rukn-e-Alam

-Location

-The tomb is located in the ancient city of Multan, in central Pakistan.
-The tomb is situated at the northwestern edge of the Multan Fort.

 History

-The tomb was built between 1320 and 1324 CE by Ghiyath al-Din Tughluq in the pre-Mughal architectural style.
+The mausoleum was built between 1320 and 1324 CE by Ghiyath al-Din Tughluq in the pre-Mughal architectural style.
 The tomb is considered the earliest example of Tughluq architecture, and pre-dates Tughluq monuments in Delhi.

 The tomb was built when Ghiyath al-Din served as governor of Dipalpur, and likely was intended to serve as a tomb for himself, before he became Emperor of the Delhi Sultanate.
 Rukn-e-Alam had initially been buried in the Shrine of Bahauddin Zakariya, however, the present tomb was gifted by Muhammad bin Tughluq to the descendants of Rukn-e-Alam, who had his remains interred in the shrine in 1330.

 Layout

 The shrine's layout is typical of Suhrawadi tombs, with three entrances, a western-facing mihrab, and an original main entrance on the southern axis that featured a small vestibule.
 The main entrance has since been shifted to the east, in an attempt to align the shrine's axises with Mecca, in accordance with orthodox interpretations of Islam.